TsarEmil-I/SchoolAdministrationSystem/README.md

 ## 1. Attendance Tracking

-+ Allow parents to submit requests for absences due to personal reasons (e.g., sick leave, family matters).
-+ Automated approval workflows for absence requests that notify the relevant teachers and staff.
++ Automated calculation and workflows for absences.
-+ Generate attendance reports for both students and administrators to monitor attendance trends over time.
++ Generate absence reports for both students and administrators to monitor absence trends over time.

 ## 2. User Roles and Permissions
 + Role-based access control for administrators and teachers.
 + Administrators have full control over managing users, configuring the system, importing .CSV file information and accessing reports.
 + Teachers can manage and track their students' attendance.
-+ Students can access their own information and their parents are able to submit requests for absence.

 ### Technologies Used
 + Backend: ASP.NET Core (C#), JavaScript